 Note also that although recycling of used fuel into FRs may reduce the volume of high-level waste produced per megawatt of electricity generated, it does not always significantly reduce the required footprint area of a repository.
-This is because the footprint is governed by the total thermal output of the waste, not by its total volume, and the thermal output of the wastes are primarily driven by how much power has been produced regardless of the fuel cycle..
+This is because the footprint is governed by the total thermal output of the waste, not by its total volume, and the thermal output of the wastes are primarily driven by how much power has been produced regardless of the fuel cycle.
 Only in the case of very advanced fuel cycles, with full partitioning and transmutation of all actinides maintained over long periods of time, is there any significant reduction in high-level waste repository space requirements.
-Even in these extreme cases, the reduction in high-level wastes resulting from these fuel cycles (which also requires long-term management in a deep repository).
+Even in these extreme cases, the reduction in high-level waste repository space is somewhat offset by the large increase in the long-lived intermediate-level wastes resulting from these fuel cycles (which also requires long-term management in a deep repository).

-A third reason is also sometimes quoted: partitioning and transmutation will reduce the "radiotoxicity" of the waste by transmuting the transuranic elements.
+A third reason is also sometimes quoted: partitioning and transmutation will reduce the radiotoxicity of the waste by transmuting the transuranic elements.
 However, while transmutation can eliminate the longerlived transuranic elements in the used fuel, it does not improve the overall safety of a repository because the transuranic elements have very low mobility in the natural environment and do not migrate from the repository to the biosphere.
 The very long-lived mobile fission products, such as I-129 (which are not eliminated by the advanced fuel cycles), are generally the key radionuclides for long-term repository safety assessments [Kessler et al., 2012; NWMO, 2012b; Sandia, 2012; EASAC, 2014].